Local Government

 Monday, October 26, 2026

 The Municipality of Callander will use Vote by Mail for the 2026 Municipal Election.
-Ballot packages will be mailed to eligible voters with instructions on how to complete and return them.
+Ballot packages will be mailed to eligible voters with instructions on how to complete and return them during the timeframe of September 24-29.
+Further instructions on voting by mail will be made available shortly.

 Are You on the Voters’ List?

-• A resident, property owner, or tenant in Callander, or the spouse of one
+• A resident, property owner, or tenant in Callander (or their spouse)

 • A Canadian citizen